 Since 2013, the Government of Georgia has laid the solid foundation in public health and welfare oriented policy.
-Recent years the state budget allocations for the health sector substantially increased (in 2012 - 450 million GEL; in 2016 - 1016 million GEL);
+Recent years the state budget allocations for the health sector substantially increased (in 2012 - 450 million GEL; in 2016 - 1017 million GEL);

-The state share on healthcare expenditure in terms of GDP and the state budget has been significantly increased (in 2012 - 1.7%, in 2016 - 3%).
+The state share of Government expenditure on healthcare from GDP and the state budget has been significantly increased (in 2012 - 1.7%, in 2016 - 3%).

 According to the assessment of the World Health Organization and the World Bank, by implementing efficient reforms, the country has improved access to health care and provided better financial protection.